 - Prey Drive: moderate

 - Watchdog: aware

-The Pembroke Welsh Corgi Mix is a cross between a Pembroke Welsh Corgi and another dog breed.
-Because a mixed-breed dog can take on any combination of traits from one or both of the parent breeds, it’s important to talk to the breeder about the other breed in the cross.
-This will give you a better idea of what to expect in a Pembroke Welsh Corgi Mix puppy.
+A Pembroke Welsh Corgi Mix is a cross between a Pembroke Welsh Corgi and another dog breed.
+Because a mix can take on any traits from their parents, it’s important to ask the breeder about the other parent breed in the mix.

 Regardless of coat type and coat care, you will also need to take care of your Pembroke Welsh Corgi Mix’s nails, ears, and teeth.
 Trimming nails monthly is usually sufficient to keep them from growing too long.
 But, if your dog’s nails just grow quickly or aren’t wearing down as much naturally, you may need to cut your dog’s nails more often.

 Checking and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 When checking your dog’s ears, you’re checking to make sure there is not an excess buildup of wax or moisture, no pests or debris, and that they are clean.

 Caring for your dog’s teeth is essential to prevent painful dental diseases later in life.
 Ideal dental care for dogs is brushing teeth or using an enzyme toothpaste every day in addition to cleanings at the vet when needed.
 You can also supplement your efforts with vet-approved dental hygiene chews and treats as well as a “dental care diet” formulated for your pooch.

 Although Corgis are energetic, they are not high-energy dogs and tend to sit in a more moderate range.
 Daily walks plus playtime and some time to run are usually enough for them.
 But, they’re happy to play with you more if it means spending more time with you and getting more of your attention.